Differences Between American and British English

 The list can go on and on, however the examples above serve as a brief overview of the kinds of distinctions to be made between British and American English vocabulary.
 Some words have completely different substitutes in either dialect while others change just a single part of the word, as in “postbox” versus “mailbox”.

-For more advance students of English as a second Language (ESL), particularly those studying abroad in F-1 Visa ESL classes at The English Island in Atlanta, Georgia USA, higher level concepts can be applied to the differences in British and American English as well.
+For more advanced ESL students, higher level concepts can be applied to the differences in British and American English as well.
 For one example, the present perfect tense is used differently in British English compared to American English.

 The present perfect tense refers to a verb tense that utilizes “has or have” in combination with a verb to connect the past to the present moment.
 For example, “I have come a long way” implies that the speaker traveled a far distance to arrive where they are in the present.
 In British English, the present perfect tense is used far more frequently than in American English in daily conversation, while American English speakers will more commonly use the simple past.